 \subsection{Variables}

-To achieve good signal significance over the aforementioned backgrounds, we need to choose some kinematic variables which can have characteristically different distributions for the signal compared to the SM background.
-Suitable cuts on such variables can provide discoverable signal significance over the SM background.
-We, therefore, first look at the distributions of some important variables for one benchmark point for all signals along with the SM background.
-Analyzing various distributions, we finally concentrate on the relevant variables such as $p_T$ and invariant mass of the fatjets, $p_T$ of the subjets associated with leptons, and two interesting variables $LSF$ and $LMD$.
-The $p_T$-ordered jets are defined as ${P_T}_{j_i}$ where $i=1,2,3,4$.
-Similar conventions are used for the mass of fatjets where we define the jet-mass as $m_{j_i}$.
-The invariant mass of any two, three, and four pair of fatjets are also important variables and defined as $m_{{j_1}..{j_n}}$.
-Additional two variables are proposed to separate our signal from backgrounds, mainly coming from QCD-multijet searches.
-They represent the new lepton isolation variables: the lepton subjet fraction ($LSF$) and lepton mass drop ($LMD$) of the sub-jet associated with charged leptons~\cite{Brust:2014gia}.
-These variables have also been used for fatjet analyses in CMS searches~\cite{CMS:2021qef}.
+To achieve good signal significance over the aforementioned backgrounds, we identify some kinematic variables which have characteristically different distributions for the signal compared to the SM background.
+After analyzing various distributions, we find the relevant variables to be the $P_T$ and invariant mass of the fatjets, $P_T$ of the sub-jets associated with leptons, and two interesting substructure variables $LSF$ and $LMD$.

+The $P_T$-ordered jets and the jet-mass are denoted by ${P_T}_{j_i}$ and $m_{j_i}$ where $i=1,2,3,4$.
+The invariant mass of any two, three, and four fatjets are also important variables and are called $m_{{j_1}\ldots{j_n}}$.
+In addition, we include two jet substructure variables that have been used for fatjet analyses in CMS searches~\cite{CMS:2021dzb}, viz. the lepton sub-jet fraction ($LSF$) and lepton mass drop ($LMD$) of the sub-jet associated with charged leptons~\cite{Brust:2014gia}.

 To compute the variables $LSF$ and $LMD$, we cluster all final state particles in the event (including leptons) into a fatjet.
-For each fatjet we then use JSS algorithms to cluster its constituents in three sub-jets using N-subjettiness techniques~\cite{Thaler:2010tr}.
-We then check for sub-jets associated with all high $p_T$ leptons.
-Thereafter we calculate the lepton sub-jet fraction of each lepton, defined as the ratio of lepton $p_T$ to the $p_T$ of the sub-jet associated with it~\cite{Brust:2014gia}:
+For each fatjet we then use jet-substructure (JSS) algorithms to cluster its constituents in three sub-jets using N-subjettiness techniques~\cite{Thaler:2010tr}.
+We then check for sub-jets associated with all high $P_T$ leptons.
+Thereafter we calculate the lepton sub-jet fraction of each lepton (defined as the ratio between the lepton $P_T$ and $P_T$ of the sub-jet associated with it) which is given by

-where $n$ can be $1$ or $2$. $LSF_1$ is the quantity associated with leading lepton and $LSF_2$ is for the sub-leading one.
-Similarly the lepton mass drop parameter can be defined in a similar way~\cite{Brust:2014gia},
+where $n=1,2$. $LSF_1$ is associated with the leading lepton while $LSF_2$ is for the sub-leading one.
+The lepton mass drop parameter is constructed in a similar way and given by

 where $m_{sj}$ represents the invariant mass of the sub-jet associated with the lepton and $m_{sj-l_n}$ represents the invariant mass of the same sub-jet with the $n^{th}$ lepton subtracted out.